shlokamohanty/i-write-sometimes/_posts/2026-04-25-thesis-ideation.md

 > https://muonsortes.com/
 > it’s so crazy to me that people are building these [CosmicWatch-Desktop-Muon-Detector-v2/Instructions.pdf at master · spenceraxani/CosmicWatch-Desktop-Muon-Detector-v2 · GitHub](https://github.com/spenceraxani/CosmicWatch-Desktop-Muon-Detector-v2/blob/master/Instructions.pdf)

-> Note to myself - Don’t go down this crazy path for thesis.
+> Note to myself - Don’t go down this crazy, 'Muon detector', path for thesis.
 Calm down.
 Be realistic.
 Know your capabilities, please.
 Scope!!!

 > Sometimes, I question, the purpose of interaction.
 What is the point of interaction here, if I can just draw, and write and tell the story.
 It should have a purpose.
 This is why, I sometimes, question my position in this program.